Too much fat in your diet, especially saturated fats, can raise your cholesterol, which increases the risk of heart disease.

-As part of a healthy diet, we should try to cut down on food that is high in saturated fats and trans fats and replace some of them with unsaturated fats.
+As part of a healthy diet, we should try to cut down on foods and drinks high in saturated fats and trans fats and replace some of them with unsaturated fats.

 - fatty cuts of meat